-The Minority Health International Research Training (MHIRT) Program is based in the Department of Tropical Medicine, Medical Microbiology & Pharmacology, John A. Burns School of Medicine, University of Hawaii at Manoa.
+The MHRT Program is based in the Department of Tropical Medicine, Medical Microbiology & Pharmacology, John A. Burns School of Medicine, University of Hawaii at Manoa.

-The NIH funded program will engage 9 undergraduates and 1 graduate student annually in international research projects in tropical medicine, infectious diseases and related health sciences.
+The NIH-funded program will engage 5 undergraduates and 5 graduate students annually in topics focused on national and international community-based participatory research, socio-behavioral research, research in tropical medicine, infectious diseases and related health sciences.
 The Program takes place throughout one academic year.
-In the summer, students will participate in an 8 day “Introduction to Biomedical Research Workshop” at UH Manoa, and then spend ~9 weeks conducting mentored research in either Bangkok, Thailand, or Yaounde, Cameroon (Central Africa).
-After returning, students will attend a post-workshop session where they will discuss their summer research experiences in a group setting, work with biostatisticans on data analysis, discuss research results with faculty mentors, and begin preparing written reports.
+In the summer, undergraduate students will participate in an 8 day “Introduction to Biomedical Research Workshop” at UH Manoa, and then spend 8-10 weeks conducting mentored research.
+Graduate students also participate in research training and conduct their research project over 3 months or more.
+Upon completion of their research project, students will attend a post-workshop session where they will discuss their research experiences in a group setting, work with biostatisticans on data analysis, discuss research results with faculty mentors, and begin preparing written reports.
 Each participating student will receive $1,000/month for 3 months for participating in the summer program.

-If you are interested in applying to the program, please contact Dr. Sandra Chang, Dr. Vivek R. Nerurkar, or Dr. Diane W. Taylor at MHIRT-L@lists.hawaii.edu for more information.
+If you are interested in applying to the program, please contact Dr. Vivek R. Nerurkar or Dr. Angela Sy at MHIRT-L@lists.hawaii.edu for more information.

-Further information on the program, eligibility, and the application process can be found at the MHIRT program webpage.
+Further information on the program, eligibility, and the application process can be found at the MHRT program website.